-We are not required to, and we do not, consider whether the Board's statements on internal control included in the Statement of Compliance cover all risks and controls, or form an opinion on the effectiveness of the Company's corporate governance procedures or its risk and control procedures.
+We are not required to, and we do not consider whether the Board's statements on internal control included in the Statement of Compliance cover all risks and controls or form an opinion on the effectiveness of the Company's corporate governance procedures or its risk and control procedures.

-In our opinion, the Statement of Compliance set out on pages 7 to 10 has been properly prepared in accordance with the requirements of the Listing Rules issued by the Malta Listing Authority.
+In our opinion, the Statement of Compliance has been properly prepared in accordance with the requirements of the Listing Rules issued by the Malta Listing Authority.